-Two modules are included in the 24-hour per week lesson schedule: The Core & IELTS Academic English Module and the Project-based English Module.
+Two modules are included within the 24-hours per week lesson schedule:

-Students spend another eight hours each week using the skills they have learned in the Core & IELTS Academic English Module to develop a weekly presentation.
+Students spend eight hours each week using the skills they learned in the above module to develop a weekly presentation, which may include:

-Available for students who are in Academic Level 2 or higher, the Elective Module develops English within a variety of contexts.
-Students spend six hours each week practising their English skills by looking at range of topics outside the standard 24 hour programme.
-It’s particularly useful for students planning to continue their academic studies after reaching the required English level.
+Available to students at Academic Level 2 or higher, the Elective module develops English proficiency in a variety of contexts.
+Students spend an additional six hours a week practising their English skills on a broad range of topics.
+This is useful for students planning to continue their academic studies after reaching the required English level.

 |Level 1||IELTS 4.0|